phfn/AI-Exam-Correction/docs/README.txt

 Execute "$ make" to build everything, this includes:

-* All 3 latex files in src/ (the chapters don't need sperate building)
+* All 3 latex files in src/ (the chapters don't need seperate building)
 * All plantUML files in src/uml/src

 Each main file has a command to build, look into the Makefile too see the function names.